JUST BROWSING

 Some of us still hold on to dusty old dictionaries and huge encyclopedia volumes, reveling in the act of browsing through an actual, physical book.
 However, it's impossible to deny the ease of access that search engines provide when it comes to checking up a quick fact or finding the definition of a particularly tricky word.

 If you spend any amount of time on the internet, chances are that you've done just that once or twice.
 And guess what?
 You are not alone.
-Here, in no particular order, are 8 of the most looked-up definitions across the United States in 2023.
+Here, in no particular order, are 8 of the most looked-up definitions across the United States.

 1